ZX-COLA/DeepDRP/README.md

 # DeepDRP

-The DeepDRP is a predictor tool for intrinsically disorder regions in protein and is built by Python framework.
+The DeepDRP is a predictor tool for intrinsically disordered regions in protein and is built by Python framework.

 ## Environment